PredragJ/react-native-bridtv-sdk-module/README.md

 + **bridPlayerConfig**: An object that contains configuration options for the player.
 It includes properties playerID, mediaID, typeOfPlayer, useVPAIDSupport,controlAutoplay, playerReference.
 +   scrollOnAd: true This option enables scrolling during ad and is specific to the iOS platform.
 By default, Android has scrolling enabled during ads.

++ **handleAllPlayerEvents** : Callback for Events from all players in one Activity {"name": "video/ad event", "playerReference": "reverence to player from props"}
 + **Video event callbacks**: These props allow you to specify callback functions for various video events like:
     - handleVideoLoad,
     -  handleVideoStart,